 Riding Shirts - Washing & Care Guide

 Delzani equestrian shirts are made to be worn, not worshiped.
 Throw horses into the mix and this means they get dirty.
 However, with proper care, your new equestrian show shirt can last for several years and continue to look great.

-A guide to Delzani breech & jodhpur fabrics
+A guide to Delzani breech & tights fabrics

 At Delzani - we pride ourselves on the careful in house selection and development of our premium fabric blends.
 Each fabric has been researched and custom made to meet our requirements and the needs of Australian equestrian riders.